 Near Fort Necessity, Arizona

-Having been forewarned of what was going on throughout the state, Sam Ryder was far better prepared than Morelli or Frye had been when a convoy of Arizona National Guard vehicles drove up to where he and the members of his team had withdrawn to the day before.
+Having been forewarned of what was going on throughout the state, Sam Ryder was far better prepared than Morelli or Frye had been when a convoy of Arizona National Guard vehicles drove up to where he and the members of his team had withdrawn the day before.
 With everyone in his immediate chain of command waiting for clear instructions on how to respond to Governor Chris Burress’ order to close all Federal offices throughout Arizona, Ryder was on his own.

-The idea of resisting, even if for no other reason than for show never entered his mind.
+The idea of resisting, even if for no other reason than for show, never entered his mind.
 The last thing he or anyone else who had been involved in the previous day’s incident wished to do was make an already tense situation worse.
-Still, he wasn’t about throw up his hands and meekly walk away from his assigned post without first demanding someone justify their actions.
+Still, he wasn’t about to throw up his hands and meekly walk away from his assigned post without first demanding someone justify their actions.

 When asked by what authority the National Guard captain in charge of the unit confronting him was operating under, the officer all but snickered.
 “I would have thought that was obvious,” the captain replied laconically.
 “I expect you’ve lived here long enough to know the people of this state don’t take kindly to watching outsiders go about killing someone like Hector Rojas, a man whose only crime was doing what the Federal government should be doing.”

-Despite his determination to keep things from getting out of hand, Ryder drew himself up to his full height and glare at the National Guardsman.
+Despite his determination to keep things from getting out of hand, Ryder drew himself up to his full height to glare at the National Guardsman.
 “As unfortunate as that man’s death was, he was interfering with the serving of an arrest warrant.”

 The National Guard captain was unimpressed by Ryder’s efforts to overawe him with his physical stature or the point he was trying to make.
 Drawing himself up just as Ryder had, the captain placed his hands on his hips, leaned forward and looked up into Ryder’s eyes.
 “Bullshit.”